B612-Asteroid-Institute/mpcq/docs/source/index.rst

 - ``MPCSubmissionHistory``: Contains submission history with columns like ``submission_time``, ``num_obs``, etc.
 - ``MPCPrimaryObjects``: Contains object identification data linking different designations.

+All of the data structures can easily be converted to pandas DataFrames.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: